AlgoMaster Logo

 Output (order within each line may vary):

-Notice the pattern: each operation starts by copying cartA into a fresh set, then mutates the copy.
-That's because UnionWith and friends modify the receiver.
-If you ran cartA.UnionWith(cartB) directly, the original cartA would gain SKU-104 and SKU-105, which is rarely what you want when you're computing a derived view.
+Each operation starts by copying cartA into a fresh set, then mutates the copy.
+UnionWith and friends modify the receiver.
+Running cartA.UnionWith(cartB) directly would cause the original cartA to gain SKU-104 and SKU-105, which is rarely the goal when computing a derived view.
 Copy first, mutate second.

-The diagram emphasizes a useful frame: each set operation is just a choice of which Venn regions to keep.
+The diagram emphasizes a useful frame: each set operation is a choice of which Venn regions to keep.
 Union keeps all three.
 Intersect keeps the center.
 Except keeps the left lobe.
 Symmetric except keeps both lobes but drops the center.
-Memorizing the picture is faster than memorizing four method names, and the picture survives even when you switch languages.

-In a real e-commerce flow, these operations come up constantly.
+In an e-commerce flow, these operations come up constantly.
 "Which SKUs are in both the customer's wishlist and the current sale?" is wishlist.IntersectWith(saleSkus).
 "What does my cart look like if I merge in the recommended items?" is cart.UnionWith(recommended).
 "Which items in the cart are out of stock right now?" is cart.IntersectWith(outOfStockSkus).
-Once you see set algebra as the toolbox, you stop reaching for nested foreach loops for these questions.
+Set algebra replaces nested foreach loops for these questions.

 Output (order may vary):